Kashmir: Artisans fight for survival amid dying art of pottery | DW | 27.10.2021

 Waning demand and the impacts of the COVID pandemic have pushed Kashmir pottery to the brink of extinction.
 But some artisan families are continuing the craft in exchange for rice just to survive.

-'The barter trade is the only way to sell our products to create some income, otherwise we will starve to death,' says 70-year-old Muhammad Jamal Kumhar
+If he couldn't barter his goods for food, 70-year-old Muhammad Jamal Kumhar says his family would starve

-As the paddy harvest season is nearing its end with the onset of winter, Dilshada Bilal, 35, is busy producing earthenware including fire pots and electric cooking heaters.
+As the paddy harvest season nears its end with the onset of winter, Dilshada Bilal, 35, is busy producing earthenware, including fire pots and electric cooking heaters.

 Her modest workshop in the village of Larm-Ganjipora in southern Kashmir's Anantnag district has a potter's wheel, an oven, and storage space for her work.